-To start off, let’s talk about what vegan means and why people decide to go vegan.
-Vegan refers to anything free of animal products (i.e. food, cosmetics, clothing, household items).
+To start off, let’s talk about what vegan means and why people decide to go this route.
+This term refers to anything free of animal products (i.e. food, cosmetics, clothing, household items).
 It also refers to a lifestyle, with animal-loving philosophy at its center.
-People go vegan for any number of reasons, but most people choose based on health perks, dietary restrictions or preferences and/or as a moral statement against unnecessary animal cruelty and murder.
+People can make this lifestyle change for any number of reasons, but most people choose based on health perks, dietary restrictions, or preferences and/or as a moral statement against unnecessary animal cruelty and murder.

 The very first step in the “Going Vegan” process should be research.
 Educate yourself on the subject before making your own decisions.
 Talk to others, watch movies, read books.
 Then choose how you want to vote with your food dollar.
 Here are some good places to start: